GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Domain-Item-Kind-Viewpoint.md

 ## Concern
 * What operational exchange does the operational performers need to consume or provide?
 ## Presentation
+A block definition diagram (BDD) featuring Operational Domain Item Kinds and their relationships in terms of generalization, composition, or general association.
-Operational Domain Item Kinds are managed in the domain knowledge package of Enterprise.
+Note: Operational Domain Item Kinds are managed in the domain knowledge package of the Enterprise.
 Operational Domain Item Kinds shall be value types or blocks.
-A block definition diagram (BDD) featuring Operational Domain Item Kinds and their Relationships in terms of generalization, composition or general association shall be used.

 ## Profile Model Reference
 |Stereotype | realized Concept|